List of Ace Attorney characters: The Judge

 The unnamed Judge (裁判長, Saibanchō) presides over the vast majority of trials shown in the Ace Attorney series.
 He is a naïve older man whose age and poor hearing lead to him misunderstanding statements in court.
 He will penalize the defense if they present incorrect evidence, at times even increasing the severity of the penalty.
 If the player incurs too many penalties, the game will end and their client will typically be found guilty.
 He is easily swayed by arguments, which both the defense and prosecution will use to their advantage.

 In spite of his foibles, he is said to always hand down the correct verdict, earning him the nickname, "The Great Judgini."
 While this is true in his onscreen trials, it is usually thanks to the attorneys rather than himself.
 He has a younger brother, also a judge, who behaves similarly and uses Canadian slang.

 The Judge is a fixture of the Ace Attorney series, appearing in every mainline game, being the only character except for Phoenix to do so.
 Even in the spinoff games where he does not appear (such as The Great Ace Attorney), there is often a counterpart to him with a similar design and appearance.

+Originally, the Judge would not have appeared in the nightmare Phoenix has during the events of Justice for All, with it being a demon inspired by Devil May Cry 1.
+The Judge's younger brother was made Canadian as a decision from localization director Andrew Alfonso.